neil-vass/neil-vass-2/_posts/2025-05-21-a-tiny-bit-of-typography.markdown

 So, did it help?
 ----------------

-I started off with no styling at all, just what the browser gives you — and through reading, watching, and trying things out I've changed it into the site you're looking at now.
+I started off with no styling at all, just what the browser gives you — and through reading, watching, and trying things out I’ve changed it into the site you’re looking at now.
 Want to see the difference?

 <button class="stylesheet-toggle-button">Toggle stylesheet on/off</button>

-[Butterick’s Practical Typography](https://practicaltypography.com/) in particular helped me understand what was making my paragraphs still look like walls of text or weirdly spaced out and got me to this setup I'm very happy with.
-I haven't implemented all of that book’s advice — the author would still say my headings are too big, and be disappointed I haven’t gone and found a professional font to purchase for the site — I'll keep playing and maybe come back to these.
+[Butterick’s Practical Typography](https://practicaltypography.com/) in particular helped me understand what was making my paragraphs still look like walls of text or weirdly spaced out and got me to this setup I’m very happy with.
+I haven’t implemented all of that book’s advice — the author would still say my headings are too big, and be disappointed I haven’t gone and found a professional font to purchase for the site — I’ll keep playing and maybe come back to these.

 Another piece of advice I have, if you'd like to learn about making a site look good on a range of screen sizes: accidentally leave out the viewport meta tag, see your page looks rubbish on your phone, spend an hour reading docs and finding nothing works like you expect … then realize.
 I now have a nice page and a lot more knowledge of px, em, rem, ch, %, vw, fr, and more.

 The next user-facing step will be to add more page elements around these blog posts, but first I’m going to look into something else.
-Writing bare HTML hasn't been an enormous overhead so far, but it is getting a bit repetitive.
+Writing bare HTML hasn’t been an enormous overhead so far, but it is getting a bit repetitive.
 And once there's more boilerplate like navigation that's the same on every page, it’ll be very annoying to add and keep updating everywhere as it evolves.
 Next time: some kind of templating system so I can make post writing be more about just the post content.

 <script defer src="/assets/js/stylesheet-toggle.js"></script>